artmg/lubuild/help/manipulate/data-extraction.md

 ### web scraping and automatic ingestion

-* scrapy
+* Scrapy
 	* cross platform, open source python cli tool
 	* extract data from websites
-	*
-* portia
-	* from scrapy team
-	* visual, no coding
+	* the Portia visual, no-code interface was withdrawn, as maintainer Zyte now offers hosted API tools
-	*
+* MechanicalSoup
-* Beautiful Soup
+	* uses Beautiful Soup for document navigation
 		* open source python library for parsing html
 		* creates a parse tree ready to interpret
+	* and Requests for HTTP sessions
 * UI.Vision RPA
 	* automation for tasks and testing
 	* browser extension
-* selenium
+* Selenium
 	* web testing can be used to scrape
+* Playwright
+* Puppeteer
+	* node library runs a chrome browser (optionally headless) so you can scrape a webpage using HTML DOM hierarchy
+* Crawlee
+	* part of Apify SDK so aimed at freemium usage
 *